 The Monterey Bay Half Marathon (former Big Sur Half Marathon on Monterey Bay) began in 2003 and was an “immediate, overwhelming success.”
 Runners enjoy a loop course through historic downtown Monterey, along Cannery Row and past the Monterey Bay Aquarium, on the streets of downtown Pacific Grove, and next to the beautiful Monterey Bay shoreline.
 The Monterey Bay Half Marathon is the only Big Sur Marathon Foundation event to feature prize money and boasts an impressive elite field.
 The Half Marathon race weekend includes the Pacific Grove Lighthouse 5K and By-the-Bay 3K the day before the 13.1-mile event.

 In 2004, the organization tackled the issues of childhood obesity and related illnesses by creating JUST RUN®, a free, award-winning web-based program geared to promoting fitness and healthy lifestyles in grades K through 12.
+JUST RUN was suspended in 2020 through the 2022 school year due to the COVID-19 pandemic.
+We hope to reorganize the program for the 2022-2023 school year.

 In 2005, the Big Sur organization briefly funded the Big Sur Distance Project, an elite training center based in Marina, CA.